MirzaBaig715/flask-sqlalchemy/README.md

 ### Basics

 1. Fork/Clone
-1. Activate a virtualenv
+2. Activate a virtualenv (if you don't want to mess up packages:))
-1. Install the requirements
+3. Install the requirements

 ### Create DB